-A minimum of two tiedowns is also prescribed to secure each outside log.
+A minimum of two tiedowns is also prescribed to secure each outside log of a stack.
 However, a single tiedown may be used to secure a stack of logs 1.22 m long loaded crosswise on a vehicle.
-It is also possible to use a single tiedown for stacks of logs loaded lengthwise when all the logs in a stack are contained in all horizontal directions, or by a structure of the vehicle or by logs of another stack.
+It is also possible to use a single tiedown for stacks of short logs loaded lengthwise when all the logs in a stack are contained in all horizontal directions, or by a structure of the vehicle or by logs of another stack.